O-Abdelghany/Portfolio/README.md

 ## 📄 License

-MIT — feel free to fork and adapt for your own portfolio.
+feel free to fork and adapt for your own portfolio.